-My mother instilled the importance of good nutrition at an early age, whether she was aware of it or not, and the foundation for the proper use of nutritional supplements was also laid.
+My mother instilled the importance of good nutrition at an early age, whether she was aware of it or not, and the foundation for the proper use of a dietary supplement was also laid.

 What is vitamin C?

-Vitamin C, or ascorbic acid, is one of the 50 essential nutrients you need everyday for optimal health.
-Vitamin C is needed for collagen production.
-Collagen is an important structural proteins of the skin, tendons, bone, teeth, cartilage and all other connective tissues.
+Vitamin C, or ascorbic acid, is one of the 50 essential nutrients you need every day for optimal health.

 Vitamin C helps to prevent this from happening.
-It protects you from dangerous compounds that are generated during normal metabolism.
-Vitamin C also protects from the free radicals through exposure to toxins and pollutants.
+It protects you from dangerous compounds generated during normal metabolism.
+Vitamin C also protects you from free radicals from exposure to toxins and pollutants.